Updated Dec 3, 2021

 Vaccination rates in Africa remain a concern, and something we are first-world countries should care about globally.
-However as the first-world inches closer to full vaccination rates, we expect this will change.
-That being said, for vaccinated travellers there are mitigating factors to your risk of contracting COVID-19 in Africa.
-Recently published studies have shown that most vaccines are very effective against both the original and variant strains of COVID-19.
-While this is great news, it does not mean that camps and lodges across Africa have relaxed their strict COVID-19 safety policies.
+However, tourism in many countries in Africa has been identified as an essential service and in fact in many countries and many of the camps and lodges we work with they are at or nearing 100% vaccination rates with front-facing staff.
 Staff are tested regularly, and are subject to quarantine requirements before they enter the camp for their work shift, which can typically last anywhere from 4 – 12 weeks.
 Many camps and lodges can be thought of as bubbles where the staff have been cleared, and fellow travellers are either already vaccinated or have had to undergo COVID-19 testing themselves for entry into the country.

 What is I get sick from COVID-19 whilst on my trip?

 You may be concerned about what happens should you become ill on your vacation.
 Please be aware that should you display any symptoms that are consistent with those of COVID-19, it is likely you will be isolated and measures will be taken to ensure both your safety and the safety of your fellow travellers.
 It is imperative that you ensure your travel health insurance will cover you in the event you need to be evacuated, or medical procedures need to be initiated on your behalf.
 Please talk to your insurance company about whether you are covered for COVID-19 related health events and obtain insurance prior to travelling that will cover you.
 Proper travel health insurance is mandatory on our trips.